 CJ: For every manager there is a pre-selected alternative.

 HW: What events do you expect to see in your sector in the year ahead?

-HW: How will these changes/future events impact on your own portfolios?
+HW: How will these developments impact upon your own portfolios?

-CJ: We are already lucky enough to have a full stable of niche / single strategy funds ranging back to 1992.
-In terms of strategy allocation, we have a formal strategy allocation process which looks at future drivers or risk, return and opportunity set for each hedge fund strategy, from which the above commentary was derived.
-We will prudently rebalance strategy exposure on an ongoing basis in line with the above.
+CJ: We are lucky enough to have already a full stable of niche single strategy funds in some cases dating back to 1992.
+We have a formal strategy allocation process that looks at future drivers or risk, return and opportunity set for each hedge fund strategy.
+We will prudently rebalance strategy exposure on an ongoing basis in line with our expectations.

 HW: What differentiates you from other managers in your sector?